Analyzing Spotify Technology (SPOT) and Its Peers

-Spotify Technology (NYSE: SPOT) is one of 22 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it compare to its competitors?
-We will compare Spotify Technology to similar companies based on the strength of its institutional ownership, earnings, valuation, analyst recommendations, risk, dividends and profitability.
+Spotify Technology (NYSE: SPOT) is one of 22 public companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its rivals?
+We will compare Spotify Technology to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, dividends and earnings.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Spotify Technology and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings for Spotify Technology and its rivals, as reported by MarketBeat.com.

 |Sell Ratings